AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Average Premiums in Vermont by City

-Vermont’s largest city by population, Burlington ($1,212), is slightly more expensive than the national average.
-Rutland ($1,092) offers the cheapest average rates, while Essex is home to the most expensive insurance costs among the state’s seven largest cities.
+Vermont’s largest city by population, Burlington ($1,143), is less than half of than the national average.
+Barre ($1,096) offers the cheapest average rates, while Bennington is home to the most expensive insurance costs among the state’s seven largest cities.

 Blue CarBest Auto Insurance Companies in Vermont